near/nft-bid-market/quick-reference.md

 ```
 Now the price is 12000 yoctoNEAR, so if `ALICE` tries to buy it at a price 10000 yoctoNEAR, she won't get it automatically and will need to wait for `CONTRACT_PARENT` to accept the offer.

-If `ALICE` adds a bid and then decides to remove it she could spend 1 yoctoNEAR calling `remove_bid`: //doesn't work
+If `ALICE` adds a bid and then decides to remove it she could spend 1 yoctoNEAR calling `remove_bid`:
 ```bash
 near call $MARKET_CONTRACT_ID offer '{"nft_contract_id": "'$NFT_CONTRACT_ID'", "token_id": "1:3"}' --accountId $ALICE --depositYocto 10000 --gas 200000000000000